Humanizing Technology

 Watch the videos from Humanities and Baskin Engineering faculty.

-HUMN 55 Technologies of Representation (Interpreting Arts and Media Gen Ed, offered Winter and Summer 2024)
+HUMN 55 Technologies of Representation (Interpreting Arts and Media Gen Ed, offered Summer 2024 and Winter 2025)

 Focusing on technologies of representation like photographs, selfies, and surveillance data, this course explores how viewers and makers derive meaning from images and how power operates in their creation and circulation.